Izenda7Series/docs/ui/doc_report_designer_chart.rst

    #.
 Specify the Field that the threshold belongs to.
    #.
 Input Label for the threshold.
 The text format for the static threshold’s label can be customized by clicking the gear icon (⚙)
    #.
 Input a value for static threshold or add a field then choose a function for
    #.
 For Static threshold, input a number in Value textbox.
-For Dynamic threshold click "Add a field" then choose a field and a function to draw threshold line.
+For Dynamic threshold click "Add a field" then choose a field with its function and specify the format to draw threshold line.
    #.
 Configure Dashstyle, Color and Thickness.
    #.
 Remember to tick the Visible textbox.
    #.
 Click OK to close the Thersholds Settings pop-up.